ZavierYang/Music-Genre-Classification/README.md

 # Importance
 This is a project from a Machine learning course (subject). **If you come to watch because of your course (subject) assignment, DO NOT just copy and paste this code or just modify the variables name.
-More importantly, DO NOT copy this article and the results otherwise your score is possible to be penalised.** Moreover, The goal of this project is to build and critically analyse some supervised Machine Learning algorithms.
+More importantly, DO NOT copy this article and the results otherwise your score is possible to be penalised.**

+The goal of this project is to build and critically analyse some supervised Machine Learning algorithms.
 Therefore, in this repository, I just tried to implement multiple models to compare their performances.
 There is no guarantee that these models are the best.

-In this course, there is a in-class Kaggle competition about thus project.
+In this course, there is a in-class Kaggle competition which has approximately 300 students participated.
 My final result is,

     Public Leaderboard: 28 / 306 (9%)
     Private Leaderboard: 80 / 306 (26%)